um-grex/grex-docs/content/english/software/containers.md

 podman run -it --userns=keep-id:uid=1000,gid=1000 -v ${HOME}:${HOME} <REQUIRED_IMAGE>
 {{< /highlight >}}

-Since the user and group ID in an arbitrary containers are not known _a priori_, it is sometimes needed to use the _id_ command when running the container to get the user and group IDs first.
+Since the user and group ID in arbitrary containers are not known _a priori_, it is sometimes needed to use the _id_ command when running the container to get the user and group IDs first.

 Please refer to the Podman documentation on [User namespace options](https://docs.podman.io/en/v4.4/markdown/options/userns.container.html) for more information.